CLLFNC/gephi-RTL-preshaper/README.md

 - Browse... → select the CSV with nodes or edges
 - Select the column to convert (e.g. "Name")
 - Process and save
-- A filename_gephi.csv file is generated in the same folder as the original file, **with all the original columns plus the new Label column**
+- A filename_reshaped.csv file is generated in the same folder as the original file, **with all the original columns plus the new Label column**
 - In Gephi, import that CSV and use Label as the label field for nodes or edges

 ## Installation